AnthonyGareca/notes/devops/twelve-factor-apps/README.md

 Any computer program, once run, is represented by one or more processes.
 Web apps have taken a variety of process-execution forms.
 The running process(es) are only minimally visible to the developers of the app.

 In twelve-factor app, processes are a first class citizen.
-Processes in the twelve-factor app take string cues from the unix process model for running service daemons.
+Processes in the twelve-factor app take strong cues from the unix process model for running service daemons.
 Using this mode, the developer can architect their app to handle diverse workloads by assigning *each type of work* to a *process type*.
 (HTTP requests may be handled by a web process, long-running background task handled by a worker process)

 This does not exclude individual process from handling their own internal multiplexing, via threads inside the runtime VM, or the async/evented model (EventMachine, Twisted, Node.js).
 But an individual VM can only grow so large (vertical scale), so the applications must also be able to span multiple processes running on multiple physical machines.